keittlab/BioSense/README.md

-# Hook-Deployment
+# Biosense
-This is the repository for the Hook Sensor Platform Raspberry Pis.
-This Repository is used in unison with the Upstream repository https://github.com/jeaimehp/upstream-rpi.git
+This is a template repository for the BioSense platform, which demonstrates simple recording schedules via Cronjobs of a BME 280 sensor, a USB microphone, and two soil moisture sensors.
+Recording schedules or attached sensors should be customized by editing the Cronjob and/or sensor_collect.py.

 # Set Up:
 Run these commands on a fresh RPi